 Grieving Employees Cost Businesses Billions Each Year

 According to a 2016 Society of Human Resource Management (SHRM) survey, most employers only offer 1-4 days of bereavement leave after the loss of a relative.
 The length of the employee’s leave typically depends on the nature of their relationship with the deceased.
 According to the SHRM survey, most employees receive four days of leave for the loss of a child or spouse.
-After the death of a domestic partner, parent, grandparent, grandchild, or foster child, most employees get a three-day bereavement leave.
-They typically only get 1-2 days of leave after the loss of an extended family member.
+After the death of a domestic partner, parent, grandparent, grandchild, or foster child, most employees get three-days bereavement leave.
+They typically only get one-to-two days of leave after the loss of an extended family member.

 Grief doesn’t magically resolve in less than a week.
 Three days of bereavement will only give the employee enough time to attend the funeral — not adjust to their new reality.
 While every employee is different, and some want or need to return to work immediately, many grieving employees will struggle with inattention, sadness, depression, and other serious mental health symptoms.
 Grief experts suggest employers create policies that address the entire grief process, not just the funeral.